Asymptotic expansions for a class of generalized holomorphic Eisenstein series, Ramanujan's formula for $\zeta(2k+1)$, Weierstrass' elliptic and allied functions: Derivation of an explicit formula for the remainder

 We can now substitute the expression in (6.8) with $Z=2\pi(-\al+m)(-\nu+n)/\ta$ into each term on the right side of (6.5), upon noting $\vep(Z)=-\vep(\ta)$ for $0<|\arg\ta|<\pi/2$, to find that

-where the last $(m,n)$-sum equals $\cS_{1-s}(-\al,-\nu;-\mu,\be;\wh{q})$ by (2.11).
+where the last $(m,n)$-sum equals $\cS_{1-s}(-\al,-\nu;-\mu,\be;\wh{q})$ by (2.12).

 We next treat $X_2$.
-For this, the series representations for $\ps(s+w,-\al,-\mu)$ and $\ps(1+w,\nu,-\be)$, both of whose variables are in the region of absolute convergence, are substituted into the integrand in (6.3), and then integrate term-by-term, to assert
+For this, the series representations for $\ps(s+w,-\al,-\mu)$ and $\ps(1+w,\nu,-\be)$, both of whose variables are in the region of absolute convergence, are substituted into the integrand in (6.3), and then integrated term-by-term, to assert

 where, for $\si>1-J$ and $|\arg Z|<3\pi/2$,

 which is evaluated by the following lemma. \begin{lemma} For any $\si>1-J$ with $J\geq1$, and for $|\arg Z|<3\pi/2$, we have